mkinach/cheatsheets/python-cheatsheet.md

 class TestCap(unittest.TestCase):

-  # setUp() and tearDown() are called before each test method to
+  # setUp()/tearDown() are called before/after each test method to
-  # allocate/free resources, but not needed here
+  # allocate/free resources, but not needed for this trivial example
   def setUp(self):
     pass
   def tearDown(self):